e3rd/zim-plugin-googletasks/README.md

 * Put the `googletasks.py` and `googletasks_client_id.json` into the plugins folder
   * something like `%appdata%\zim\data\zim\plugins` in Win, or `~/.local/share/zim/plugins/` in Linux
 * You enable the plugin in `Zim / Edit / Preferences / Plugins` : check mark Google tasks.
 * Choose your preferences at `Zim / File / Properties / Google Tasks`
+    * Import new tasks on Zim startup?
+    * Sync current tasks status before import automatically?
+(May take a long time.)
+    * Page to be updated (empty = homepage)
+    * Task list name on server (empty = default task list)
 * Go to Tools / Google Tasks / Import new tasks
 * When run for the first time, only tasks with today's due date are imported.
 Other times, all the tasks between current today and the day of the last import are fetched.
 * Enjoy